 Ryan: Yeah.

-Roberta: So they came in and they did their thing on the walls inside the Hirshhorn because they’re street artists.
+Roberta: So they came in and they did their thing on the walls inside the Hirshhorn…because they’re street artists.
 They do things outside usually.

-Roberta: So what do you mean by that?
+Roberta: What do you mean by that?

+Roberta: It seemed to me to call to question why?
+Why right now, why in the US?
+These guys have been out there doing their thing on the walls in Brazil for forever and they’ve been getting international fame and I don’t know about fortune, but at least fame and have been putting things up around the world.
 I think they did a spread in New York at one time and elsewhere around the world.
-So there, it’s not like.
-I just want to know why at this particular moment it, it is their 15 minutes, so to speak.
+I just want to know why at this particular moment, is it their 15 minutes, so to speak.
 I mean, more power to them.
 I think they’re amazing.
 But I’d like to, I’d like to hear the story of how it arrived at the Hirshhorn.
+Who brought it to the Hirshhorn, what curator had the brilliant idea of doing this.
+Because it sounds like it’s a brilliant, brilliant show.

 Ryan: They are free.
 Yep.